Gromacs#

 A number of versions of Gromacs are available on the facility.

-To load gromacs into your environment when you log in, use (for example):
+To load gromacs into your environment use (for example):

-This will now provide you with access to the gromacs executeables from the command line.
+This will now provide you with access to the gromacs executables from the command line.
+Older versions were built separately with and without GPU support.
+Since 2023.1 there is only one version, which supports single precision and GPUs.

 Alternatively you can load the default version of gromacs installed on ARC with the command: